SomeWeekendReading/someweekendreading.github.io/_posts/2024-05-19-spectrum-singers-2024.md

 The pieces in the program shown here, while definitely not all to my personal taste, nonetheless are consumed with beauty and loss, followed by the hope for better days, better lives, and better spirits.
-They're each&hellip; _odd._  Schoenberg chose to write a dissonant piece for a text about forming piece.
+They're each&hellip; _odd._  Schoenberg chose to write a dissonant piece for a text about forming peace.
 Whitman was&hellip; well, just being Whitman is enough, isn't it?
 Vaughan Williams was a welcome balm for the brain, after the more dissonant pieces preceding him.